xaverkapeller/BetterBarcodes/README.md

 }
 ```

 In the `onNewPermissionRequest()` method of the `PermissionHandler` you have to save the `PermissionRequest` instance that is passed in a field.
 By calling `start()` on the `PermissionRequest` with the current instance of your `Fragment` or `Activity` you start the actual permission request process.
 Later in the `onRequestPermissionsResult()` callback in your `Fragment` or `Activty` you have to call the method of the same name on the `PermissionRequest` and pass in the parameters.
 This implementation is enough to handle a complete request for the permission.
-However you can also override these methods to show a rationale and to handle cases where the permission is granted or denied:
+However you can also override additional methods to show a rationale and to handle cases where the permission is granted or denied:

 ```java
 barcodeReaderView.setCameraPermissionHandler(new PermissionHandler.Adapter() {